maubreville/Thesis/figures/README.md

 ## Head and Neck Squamous Cell Carcinoma

 ![Figure 4.1: Upper layers of the skin with squamous cell carcinoma (SCC), a tumor developing from the upper layers of the epithelium.](SCC/SCC.svg)

 Figure 4.1: Upper layers of the skin with squamous cell carcinoma (SCC), a tumor developing from the upper layers of the epithelium.

-![Figure 4.2: Occurrence of oral squamous cell carcinoma](SCC/regions_SCC.svg) Occurrence of oral squamous cell carcinoma, based on an image published in Aubreville et al. (2017): Automatic Classification of Cancerous Tissue in Laserendomicroscopy Images of the Oral Cavity using Deep Learning (Scientific Reports) (CC BY) visualization using data from Ariyoshi2008 et al.: Epidemiological study of malignant tumors in the oral and maxillofacial region: Survey of member institutions of the Japanese Society of Oral and Maxillofacial Surgeons, 2002 (International Journal of Clinical Oncology, 2008)
+![Figure 4.2: Occurrence of oral squamous cell carcinoma](SCC/regions_SCC.svg)

+Figure 4.2: Occurrence of oral squamous cell carcinoma, based on an image published in Aubreville et al. (2017): Automatic Classification of Cancerous Tissue in Laserendomicroscopy Images of the Oral Cavity using Deep Learning (Scientific Reports) (CC BY) visualization using data from Ariyoshi2008 et al.: Epidemiological study of malignant tumors in the oral and maxillofacial region: Survey of member institutions of the Japanese Society of Oral and Maxillofacial Surgeons, 2002 (International Journal of Clinical Oncology, 2008)

 <object data="theory/PatternRecognition.pdf" type="application/pdf" width="700px" height="700px"> </object>
 ![Figure 1: Pattern recognition pipeline, showcasing the difference between traditional machine learning and deep learning.](theory/PatternRecognition.pdf)